-Mason's Loudoun County site is located in Sterling, Virginia.
-The campus is patrolled by the Loudoun County Sheriff's Department, and access to the campus is controlled via an electronic card-lock access system.
-Mason Police maintains liaisons with the Loudoun County Sheriff's Department and campus administrators to ensure the safety and well-being of visitors to the campus.
+George Mason's Loudoun County site was located in Sterling, Virginia, until its closing in 2024.
+George Mason Police maintained liaisons with the Loudoun County Sheriff's Department, who patrolled the site, and campus administrators to ensure the safety and well-being of visitors.